Last Updated: 7/13/22 | July 13th, 2022

 The Champagne region is known for — you guessed it — producing champagne.
 Only wines that come from this region are technically allowed to be called “Champagne,” which makes this the epicenter of all things champagne.
 Though a long day trip from Paris, it’s possible to tour vineyards and sample the region’s wines in a day.
 If you don’t have a car, you can take a tour with Walks of Paris, which runs trips to the area.

 The Champagne region is located east of Paris.
-You can get there in just over two hours with a car via the A11.
-The trip can take around where between 1 hour 45 minutes and 4 hours via train; expect to pay 25-50 EUR for a train ticket.
+You can get there in just over two hours with a car via the A4.
+The trip can take around where between 2-4 hours via train; expect to pay 25-60 EUR for a train ticket.

 Like Reims, Rouen has its own gorgeous cathedral.
 Built in the 11th century, it towers over most of the city (much like Notre-Dame in Paris).
-Rouen itself is most noteworthy as the place where Joan of Arc was martyred, and you can visit her memorial, not to mention other historic sites (such as Château Bouvreuil).
+Rouen itself is most noteworthy as the place where Joan of Arc was martyred in 1431, and you can visit her memorial, not to mention other historic sites (such as Château Bouvreuil).

-Rouen can be reached by car in just under two hours via the A13.
-Direct trains will take around 90 minutes and cost around 30 EUR per person.
+Rouen can be reached by car in just under two hours.
+Direct trains will take around two hours and cost around 30 EUR.

-Orléans can be reached by car in around 1 hour 30 minutes via the A10 or N20.
-A direct train will take around the same amount of time and cost around 20 EUR per person.
+Orléans can be reached by car in around two hours via the A10 or N20.
+A direct train will take around the same amount of time and cost around 20 EUR.

 Sure, this isn’t the most adventurous of travel experiences, but it’s definitely a fun one!
 Disneyland Paris (45km east of the city) gives you a look at an American experience from a French perspective.
 Lose yourself in a world that’s not quite American and not quite French — but all parts that over-the-top Disney goodness that you love.